david-vael/python-under-the-hood/README.md

 I am a **contributing member of the Python Software Foundation (PSF)**.
 This repository and my upcoming full-length guide are born out of a passion for the Python ecosystem and a desire to make the complex internal architecture of CPython accessible to every developer.

 ---
+Project Status

+Current Progress:
+✅ Chapter 1 – Variables & Memory

+Currently Working On:
+🔄 Next chapter in development

+This handbook is developed iteratively.
+Topics and chapter order may evolve as the project grows and community feedback is incorporated.

+---
 ## 🤝 Contributing

 As a community-driven initiative, contributions are incredibly welcome!
 Whether you spot a typo, want to suggest a clearer diagram, or wish to co-author an upcoming chapter: